brianstokesUT/Hybrid-Jay/README.md

 + Blue Jay (*Cyanocitta cristata*)
 + Steller's Jay (*Cyanocitta stelleri*)
 + Woodhouse's Scrub Jay (*Aphelocoma woodhousei*)
-+ Eurasian Magpie (*Pica Pica*) **OUTGROUP**
++ Eurasian Magpie (*Pica Pica*) - **OUTGROUP**

 Each subsection describes how representative sequences were made for each jay species.

 ## Green Jay (*Cyanocorax yncas*)
 We used WGS data from 7 Green Jay samples captured throughout Texas.
-Samples were sequenced - PE, 150bp, 10x coverage.
+Samples were sequenced using PE, 150bp, 10x coverage.
 We aligned these to a Steller's Jay Refernce Genome for comparison with hybrid sequencing data.

 ### Green Jay Mitochondria

+***
+this is code text?
+***

 ### Green Jay Autosomes